navarq/GettingAndCleaningDataProject/README.md

 original set of files to the tidy data.
 The source file was downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The contents were extracted and the analysis files should be located with this extracted main directory.
-Therefore the steps to run the analysis are as follows:
+The steps to run the analysis are as follows:

 Step 1.
 Run R version 3.1.2.